variantstudios/greeleydowntown.com/_signature_events/friday-fest.md

 ---

-HERE IT IS!!!

 2016 Line-up

 Fridays on the 9th St Plaza, downtown Greeley

 Every Friday all summer long!
 Free live music on the 9th St. Stage from 6 to 9, Greeley’s famous and unique “Go-Cup” service, street performers, fire spinners, face painting, balloon artistry, sidewalk chalk and more for the kids.

-Go Cup 5 to 10 / Bands generally play 6 to 9
+Go Cup 5-10 pm / Bands generally play 6- 9 pm

 ![](/uploads/versions/fridayfestsponsors---x----1519-629x---.png)